oracle-livelabs/apex/forms-to-apex/1-analyze-sample-forms/analyze.md

     - Click **Shared Components**.

-    - Under **Other Components**, Click **List of Values**.
+    - Under **Other Components**, click **List of Values**.

-    - Click the list of values and update the Name and SQL Query.
+    - Click the list of values and update the name and SQL Query.

     *Note: Remember that you can define additional display columns for item types that support multiple display columns.*

    ![LOVs SQL Query](images/sales-rep-lovs1.png " ")

-4. **Alerts**: We have two alerts in the Customer's form.
+4. **Alerts**: We have two alerts in the customer's form.
 The first alert, **DELETE\_ALERT**, is automatically created when the form is created in APEX, and you can customize the displayed message:

     To customize the display message in Oracle APEX, follow the following steps: